Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 The mining engineers work in different mines, such as mineral sand, coal, and iron ore mines.

-They use specialized mining equipment, including computers, 2-way radios, surveying equipment, and mandatorily wear safety equipment such as protective eyewear, gloves, hearing protection, and hard hats.
+They use the specialised mining equipment, including computers, two-way radios, and surveying equipment.
+They also mandatorily wear safety equipment such as protective eyewear, gloves, hearing protection, and hard hats.

 8. How Much Time Does It Take To Become A Mining Engineer?